SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA(line_num_filtered3) = lines( FILTER #( it_sorted USING KEY sec_key WHERE comp2 = 1 ) ).
 "4
 DATA(line_num_filtered4) = lines( FILTER #( it_sorted USING KEY sec_key WHERE comp2 > 1 ) ).

+"Using LOOP statements
+CLEAR number_of_lines.
+"No WHERE condition as all lines shall be processed
+"7
+LOOP AT it REFERENCE INTO DATA(line). number_of_lines += 1.
+ENDLOOP.

+CLEAR number_of_lines.
+"3
+LOOP AT it transporting no fields where comp2 = 1. number_of_lines += 1.
+ENDLOOP.
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>